elzbth-exe/docs/docs/index.en.md

 In addition, Kube-OVN is continuously optimizing the usage of resources such as CPU and memory to accommodate resource-limited scenarios such as the edge.

-**Easiest Operation:**
+**Easy Operations:**

 If you're worried about container network operations, Kube-OVN has a number of built-in tools to help you simplify your operations.

 Kube-OVN provides [one-click installation scripts](start/one-step-install.en.md) to help users quickly build production-ready container networks.
-Also built-in rich [monitoring metrics](reference/metrics.en.md) and [Grafana dashboard](guide/prometheus-grafana.en.md) help users to quickly set up monitoring system.
+Also built-in rich [monitoring metrics](reference/metrics.en.md) and [Grafana dashboards](guide/prometheus-grafana.en.md) help users to quickly set up monitoring system.

 Powerful [command line tools](ops/kubectl-ko.en.md) simplify daily operations and maintenance for users.
-By combining [with Cilium](advance/with-cilium.en.md), users can enhance the observability of their networks with eBPF capabilities.
+By combining [Cilium](advance/with-cilium.en.md), users can enhance the observability of their networks with eBPF capabilities.
 In addition, the ability to [mirror traffic](guide/mirror.en.md) makes it easy to customize traffic monitoring and interface with traditional NPM systems.